Jones leads No. 4 Oregon State women past Northern Arizona - WHIZ News

-Jones had 17 points and 10 rebounds in the first half.
-The freshman center finished with a career-best 25 points on 12-of-18 shooting and grabbed 13 rebounds, including seven offensive boards.
+The 6-foot-4 Jones had 17 points and 10 rebounds in the first half.
+She finished with a career-best 25 points on 12-of-18 shooting and grabbed 13 rebounds, including seven offensive boards.

+“We knew that (the Lumberjacks) could give us a lot in the post, just because of the size difference, and so we wanted to capitalize on that and I think our guards did a really good job of getting the ball into the posts and the posts did a good job of finishing,” Jones said.

+The Beavers scored on their first five possessions, including three consecutive baskets inside by Jones, to take an early 12-2 lead that was never threatened.

+Rueck also praised the play of fellow freshman post Kennedy Brown, who pulled down nine rebounds.

+“I thought Kennedy Brown also had a bunch of offensive rebounds in the first half and brought great energy, so those two young bigs really helped us separate early in this game,” Rueck said.

-Mikayla Pivec added 14 points, six rebounds and six assists.
+Mikayla Pivec added 14 points, six rebounds and six assists for the Beavers.
 Destiny Slocum had 13 points, four rebounds and four assists, and Maddie Washington chipped in with 12 points.

+Jones came within two points of tying the tournament record set by Texas A&M’s Chennedy Carter last year.

+“This week in practice we’ve been working a lot on the details of our game and we wanted to focus a lot on that coming out here, so I think that’s what we did best was focusing on the little details and that just caused our game to flow,” Jones said.

 Oregon State outrebounded the Lumberjacks 54-20 and dominated points in the paint (48-22) and second-chance points (18-2).